-- The ECoW will conduct toolbox talks to make the contractor's staff aware of what to look out for with regards sensitive ecology. - The ECoW will conduct inspections of the track route in advance of construction activity. - If a sensitive area is encountered, the ECoW will make recommendations to the Applicant, which may include requesting that the contractor ceases work. - Additional surveys and ground investigation will be undertaken to identify a route with less sensitivity. - Should the newly proposed route exceed the 100 m micrositing allowance, this will be discussed with Argyll and Bute Council and no works will be undertaken without their prior agreement.
+- The ECoW will conduct toolbox talks to make the contractor's staff aware of what to look out for with regards sensitive ecology. - The ECoW will conduct inspections of the track route in advance of construction activity. - If a sensitive area is encountered, the ECoW will make recommendations to the Applicant, which may include requesting that the contractor ceases work. - Additional surveys and ground investigation will be undertaken to identify a route with less sensitivity. - Should the newly proposed route exceed the 100 m micrositing allowance, this will be discussed with SBC and no works will be undertaken without their prior agreement.

-Watercourse Crossings
+3.9 Watercourse Crossings

-The proposed site infrastructure incorporates 7 existing watercourse crossings and 5 new watercourse crossings, as described in Chapter 8.
-Existing watercourse crossing will be reviewed for their capacity and structural capability and if possible, will be left in place and used as part of the design.
+The proposed site infrastructure incorporates one existing watercourse crossing over the Hallow Burn, as described in Chapter 10.
+This watercourse crossing will be reviewed for its capacity and structural capability and if possible, will be left in place and used as part of the design.